mobs-fbk/llm_interaction_simulator/README.md

 ### 🤔 Usage

-To run the Stanford AI Prison Experiment, you need to perform a few setup steps and then execute the main application.
+To run the LLM Prison Experiment, you need to perform a few setup steps and then execute the main application.

 1. **Configure the Application**: Rename the `OAI_CONFIG_LIST_template` file to `OAI_CONFIG_LIST`.
 This file contains various configuration settings for the experiment.
 2. **Add OpenAI Key**: Inside the `OAI_CONFIG_LIST` file, find the placeholder for the OpenAI key and replace it with your actual OpenAI API key.
 This key is necessary for the AI agents in the experiment to function.